stattino/nq-mpi/README.md

-# n-queens-mpi implementation. initial commit
+# N Queens using MPI